Czandi/iami-project/README.md

-# Lesson Journal
+# School Register

-Simple lesson journal application built in REST architecture with Spring Boot on the backend and Angular on the frontend.
+Simple school register application built in REST architecture with Spring Boot on the backend and Angular on the frontend.

 ## Features